-Dana Goldstein is a journalist and the author of the New York Times bestseller The Teacher Wars: A History of America’s Most Embattled Profession (Doubleday).
-She is a staff writer at The Marshall Project, and a contributor to Slate, The Atlantic, and other magazines.
+Dana Goldstein is a journalist and the author of the New York Times bestseller and notable book The Teacher Wars: A History of America’s Most Embattled Profession (Doubleday).
+She is a staff writer at The Marshall Project and a contributor to Slate, The Atlantic, and other magazines.
 Dana writes about education, social science, inequality, criminal justice, women’s issues, cities, and public health.
 She has received a Spencer Fellowship in education journalism from Columbia University, a Schwartz fellowship from the New America Foundation, and a Puffin fellowship from the Nation Institute.
 She is a two-time finalist for the Livingston Award, which honors outstanding reporting by journalists under the age of 35.

 Previously, Dana was an associate editor at The Daily Beast and The American Prospect.
 She graduated from Brown University and grew up in beautiful Ossining, New York, alongside the Hudson River.